BettercareHealth/bettercare/maternal-mental-health/test-4.md

 	1. Incontinence
 	1. Improved comfort in bed
 	1. Greater mobility due to being postpartum
-10. The terms ‘fight’ and ‘flight’ refer to behaviours that
+10. The terms ‘fight’ and ‘flight’ refer to behaviours that:
 	1. Express feelings in a positive way
 	1. Express feelings in a neutral way
 	1. Express feelings in a negative way